QuestOAuth74/sci-canvas-studio/docs/milestone_9-Dec-25.md

 - User can delete a project
 - User can view and rollback to previous version
 - Changes auto-save to database
-- Project thumbnail generates correctly
+- Project thumbnail generates as a non-empty image
 - Project metadata (keywords, citations) saves and displays

 **AI Features:**